"Teach us to count up the days that are ours, and we shall come to the heart of wisdom.”

 We use a highly effective approach to teaching mathematics, throughout our school, which develops a deep and sustainable understanding of maths.
 Our children learn new ideas and build on their existing knowledge by introducing abstract concepts in a more familiar and tangible way.
 Thus, connections are made and each new step makes sense.

 Every new concept is brought to life through children experiencing and handling physical objects.
 Children will ‘do’ the mathematics using concrete objects (often referred to as models).
-This enables the children to build upon their prior knowledge and begin to grasp the concept.
+This enables the children to build upon their prior knowledge, expose connections and begin to grasp the concept.

 Once children understand and can visualise the concept, they then move to a more abstract approach.
 At this stage, problems are solved in a more efficient and abstract manner, using symbols.
 The children build mental connections between the concrete, pictorial and abstract.
 At this stage, children often use mental methods, formal written methods and jottings when looking for solutions.

 Our aims, adopted from the National Curriculum for mathematics are for pupils to: